Laish93/probabilistic_mpm/README.md

 To reproduce the results presented in the paper, please follow these steps:

-  1. We used Git LFS to store the data cube we used.
+  1. We used Git LFS to store the data used in this study.
        * Download and install Git LFS from the official website: https://git-lfs.github.com
        * After installing, run the following command in the terminal to initialize Git LFS:
          ```git lfs install```